Last Updated: August 10, 2026

 Let’s make some adjustments to Wendy’s availability:

-When finished, you get a message that the duration of a Fixed Duration task has been changed to accommodate this change.
-The task was 3.17 days in duration and it has been changed to 5.17 days to accommodate Wendy’s availability.
+When finished, you get a message that the duration of a Fixed Duration activity has been changed to accommodate this change.
+The activity was 3.17 days in duration and it has been changed to 5.17 days to accommodate Wendy’s availability.

 Warning